Telecom Billing - Customer Acquisition

 Company customers: A company customer is a single company or branch of a company.
 There could be a typical parent and child type of customer hierarchy representing different branches or departments of the company.

 Customer Acquisition is the process of identifying, attracting and retaining potentially profitable customers.
 This is handled using a system called Customer Relationship Management (CRM), which is one of the important business support system (BSS).

 A CRM system would always be connected with various systems including Billing System and feeds customer personal data, product and service information to the billing system.

-The customer may have to fill up an application form providing personal detail.
+The customer may have to fill up an application form providing personal details.

 Validate the identity of the customer in order to prevent fraud.

-Service Provider need to carry out a credit check on the customer and assign appropriate credit class based on credit history and monthly income etc.
+Service Provider needs to carry out a credit check on the customer and assign appropriate credit class based on credit history and monthly income, etc.